Welfare state: UBI as a replacement for the welfare state

 Universal basic income (UBI) has been proposed as a replacement for the traditional welfare state where social protection schemes are also social policies with a precise aim that can be regarded as social engineering.
 The focus of the UBI is granting individuals more freedom in determining life choices by providing a lifetime of financial security regardless of one's career preferences or lifepath.

-According to statements of American Enterprise Institute-affiliated Libertarian/conservative scholar Charles Murray, recalled and sanctioned by the George Gibbs Chair in Political Economy and Senior Research Fellow at the Mercatus Center at George Mason University and nationally syndicated columnist Veronique de Rugy, as of 2014, the annual cost of a UBI in the US would have been about $200 billion cheaper than the US system put in place at that date.
-By 2020, it would have been nearly a trillion dollars cheaper.
+The American conservative political scientist Charles Murray has outlined a UBI plan which, in 2014 in the United States of America, would have cost $200 billion less than existing welfare programs.
+By the year 2020, it would have cost about $1 trillion less.

 By country

 Australia

 Prior to 1900 in Australia, charitable assistance from benevolent societies, sometimes with financial contributions from the authorities, was the primary means of relief for people not able to support themselves.
 The 1890s economic depression and the rise of the trade unions and the Labor parties during this period led to a movement for welfare reform.

 In 1900, New South Wales and Victoria enacted legislation introducing non-contributory pensions for those aged 65 and over.
 Queensland legislated a similar system in 1907 before the Deakin government introduced a national aged pension under the Invalid and Old-Aged Pensions Act 1908.
 A national invalid disability pension was started in 1910, and a national maternity allowance was introduced by the Fisher government in 1912.

 In the 1920s and 1930s, detailed proposals were developed for a comprehensive national insurance scheme covering medical, disability, unemployment and pension benefits.
 Multiple royal commissions were held on the subject and the scheme was legislated as the National Health and Pensions Insurance Act 1938.
 However, the scheme was ultimately abandoned for cost reasons in the lead-up to the Second World War.

 During the Second World War, the federal government created a welfare state by enacting national schemes for: child endowment in 1941; a widows' pension in 1942; a wife's allowance in 1943; additional allowances for the children of pensioners in 1943; and unemployment, sickness, and special benefits in 1945.

 Medicare is Australia's publicly funded universal health care insurance scheme.
 Initially created in 1975 by the Whitlam Labor government under the name "Medibank".
 The Fraser Liberal government made significant changes to it from 1976 leading to its abolition in late 1981.
 The Hawke government reinstated universal health care in 1984 under the name "Medicare".